EnzyNien/small_requests_QPython3_android/README.md

-Small changes in urequests to work with QPython3 on android.
+# Small changes in urequests to work with QPython3 on android.
-Is a weak alternative to "requests"
+# Is a weak alternative to "requests"

 # urequests

-First version of urequests for micropython
+First version of urequests for QPython3

-Supports:
+Only the query on CTTP is available
+On completion:

  - SSL
  - Cookies
  - Basic Auth